by Matt Slick

 Therefore, we must find a way to escape the righteous judgment of God.
 Biblically, there are two ways to do this: faith and works.
 Let’s take a look at works first.

-Since we have sinned against God who is infinite, then the consequence of our sin against Him is also infinite.
+Since we have sinned against God who is infinite, then the consequence of our sin against him is also infinite.
 Let me explain.
-If I were to slap you in the face, you might get upset with me or slap me back.
-If I were to slap the president of the United States in the face, it would be a felony, and I would go to prison.
+If I were to slap you in the face you might get upset with me or slap me back.
+If I were to slap the president of the United States in the face, it would be a felony and I would go to prison.
 Why does the exact same action get such different results?
-It is because of whom the offense is against.
+It is because of who the offense is against.
 The higher up the chain of authority, the more severe the consequence.
-Likewise, when we move up the chain of authority to the infinite holy God, the offense (i.e., lying, stealing, cheating, etc.,) results in an infinite consequence.
+Likewise, when we move up the chain of authority to the infinite holy God, the offense (i.e., lying, stealing, cheating, etc.) results in an infinite consequence.
 That consequence is eternal damnation.
 In order to escape this judgment, we must never break any of God’s laws.
 We must work perfectly.
 Unfortunately, none of us does that, which means we all deserve the eternal judgment of God.

-Therefore, our faith becomes the only means by which we can appropriate the saving work of God--by trusting in what Christ did, not what we can’t do.
+Therefore, our faith becomes the only means by which we can appropriate the saving work of God – by trusting in what Christ did, not what we can’t do.
 Faith becomes critical, and whom our faith is in is equally critical.
 Belief and trust in something or someone false is useless.
-For example, if I have all the faith in the world that a particular chair will support me when I sit in it but the chair is incapable of doing so because it is faulty, then when I sit in it, I will fall.
-So, faith is only as good as whom (or what) you put it in.
-Likewise, faith in the true and living God is necessary and not faith in a false god.
+For example, if I have all the faith in the world that a particular chair will support me when I sit in it, but the chair is incapable of doing so because it is faulty, then when I sit in it I will fall.
+So, faith is only as good is who (or what) you put it in.
+Likewise, faith in the true and living God is necessary, and not faith in a false god.

-So, Jesus Himself is stating that we must have proper faith in who He is, namely, He is God in flesh.
+So, Jesus himself is stating that we must have proper faith in who he is; namely, that he is God in flesh.
 True faith in the true God necessitates that we affirm Jesus Christ as God in flesh.
 If we don't, according to Jesus' own words, we will die in our sins.